-Summers can be long and hot, and they can seem a lot longer and hotter if your air conditioning system isn't functioning properly.
-You can choose to sweat it out, or take action to solve the problem.
-Whether your system isn't working correctly, or isn't working at all, here are some common issues and how to fix them.
+Summers can be long and hot, and they can seem much longer and hotter if your air conditioning system isn't functioning properly.
+You can choose to sweat it out or take action to solve the problem.
+Whether your system isn't working correctly or isn't working at all, here are some common issues and how to fix them.

 Your system isn't cooling properly:

 Dirty filter.
 A clogged filter restricts airflow, reducing the efficiency of your cooling system and its ability to effectively cool the air.
 Check your filter and replace it if it's dirty; change it regularly according to the manufacturer's instructions.

 Thermostat setting.
 Check your thermostat to make sure it's set to the appropriate temperature.
 If you have a programmable unit, program it according to your schedule to save energy while maintaining comfort.